Criminal Defense FAQs

 How much should I tell my attorney?

-You must give your Pittsburgh Criminal Lawyer every detail.
+You must give your Pittsburgh Lawyer every detail.
 This is crucial to the outcome of your case.
 By being honest and accurate, you give your lawyer the tools he or she needs to build a solid defense.
 Everything helps, even small details.
 If you fail to tell them everything or keep things from them, your attorney will be at a big disadvantage, especially in a plea bargaining or trial situation, should the real facts emerge.

 How much will my defense cost?